 - Additional services: Some clinics may offer additional services such as pre-implantation genetic testing (PGT) or donor eggs or sperm, which can increase the cost of IVF.

 While the cost of IVF in India can be significant, there are a number of financing options available to help couples afford the procedure.
-Many IVF clinics offer financing plans or payment options, such as installment payments or credit card payments.
+Many IVF clinics offer financing plans or payment options, such as instalment payments or credit card payments.
 Some clinics also offer discounts for multiple cycles of IVF.

 In addition, there are a number of organizations and foundations in India that provide financial assistance for IVF, particularly for couples with limited financial resources.

 During this period, in order to minimize these side effects, a healthy diet with plenty of water, fresh fruits and salads should be consumed.
 Constipation can be relieved with syrup and there are no major side effects or risks.
-Once the pregnancy test is positive, one should be alert and rule out ectopic pregnancy or a miscarriage.
-In ectopic pregnancy, the embryo gets implanted in the tube and not in the womb.
-This is can be detected early on by slow growth of beta hcg and Dr Mona Dahiya and her team at Little Angel IVF monitor this test and the levels as per protocol and keep the couple updated.
+Once the pregnancy test is positive, one should be alert and rule out an ectopic pregnancy or a miscarriage.
+In an ectopic pregnancy, the embryo gets implanted in the tube and not in the womb.
+This is can be detected early on by slow growth of beta HCG and Dr Mona Dahiya and her team at Little Angel IVF monitor this test and the levels as per protocol and keep the couple updated.
 Thus, there is no major challenge.
-There is an element of financial and emotional stress involved in IVF and the couples at Little Angel IVF are counseled by the experts and hand holding is done at every step to make the IVF Journey a happy and memorable experience.
+There is an element of the financial and emotional stress involved in IVF and the couples at Little Angel IVF are counselled by the experts and hand holding is done at every step to make the IVF Journey a happy and memorable experience.
 Hence, it is important for couples undergoing IVF to be aware of these facts before they start their treatment.
 It is important to know that IVF is the most effective method for conception with the highest success rate when chosen for the right select group of couples who need it.